 Suunto Traverse ($450 – October 15, 2015)

-The Suunto Traverse looks like a bit more of a ‘lifestyle’ piece than the Ambit series.
+The Suunto Traverse looks like a bit more of a ‘lifestyle’ piece than the Ambit series of GPS running watches.
 It’s included here not for what its equipment can do, but rather for what its software can do.
 Specifically, the Traverse includes a real-time breadcrumb view of the recorded track.
 In my opinion, this has long been a notable hole in the Ambit’s functionality.
 With luck, the breadcrumb view will be added to the Ambit via a future software update.
 In addition the the breadcrumb view, the software appears to have other enhancements over the Ambit, such as step counting, that point toward continued improvement in Suunto’s software.

 Okay, can we all agree that current flat, packable pocket cups suck?
 Good.
 Fortunately, there were two great cupless-race alternatives at OR!

 - Hydrapak SpeedCup ($9 – Available now) — 5-ounce capacity, 0.210-ounce weight (6 grams)

 - UltrAspire C2 ($12 – October 1, 2015) — 6-ounce capacity, 0.71-ounce weight (20 grams)